-Powder production is a vital part of what we do at Royce@Sheffield.
-Near Net Shape (NNS) manufacturing technologies, including Additive Manufacturing (AM) - or 3D printing, are increasingly being used by key industries such as aerospace, automotive and bio-medical to produce and modify complex parts and components.
+Powder production is a vital part of what we do at the Henry Royce Institute in Sheffield.
+Near-net shape (NNS) manufacturing technologies, including additive manufacturing (AM) - or 3D printing, are increasingly being used by key industries such as aerospace, automotive and bio-medical to produce and modify complex parts and components.
 But the alloys currently being used in AM are entirely conventional, designed for the traditional cast and wrought route and, in the majority of cases, they are not optimised for this purpose.

 Our aim is to develop novel, bespoke alloys in small powder batches using our range of state-of-the-art powder production equipment, which can be trialled and evaluated in the various NNS technologies in order to achieve the optimum feedstock for each process.
 Our facilities enable us to produce metal powders using atomisation and milling, before the resulting powders are optimised through the spheroidisation process.